joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/video/dining/100000010868093/miso-butter-chicken-with-grapefruit.html

 **U.S. Economy Grew 2 Percent in Early 2026 Even as War in Iran Began to Hit Energy Prices**\
-`Gross domestic product expanded at a 2 percent annual rate in the first three months of the year, a period that included the first weeks of conflict in the Middle East.`\
+`Gross domestic product expanded at a 2 percent annual rate in the first three months of the year, a period including first weeks of conflict in the Middle East.`\
 https://www.nytimes.com/2026/04/30/business/us-economy-gdp-oil-war.html

 **How Powell Just Complicated Trump’s Fed Plans**\